anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 At 29' of crosswidth and containing important two-way bus service (and parking along one side only), finding a way forward here will be tricky.
 Some options include:
 - Splitting bus and/or bicycle/mobility infrastructure between 18th and 20th, two consistently parallel collector roads from Evarts to Varnum.
-- Eliminating the parking lane entirely, and leaving 10' for bus and car traffic in each direction with 9 feet left for a two-way cycletrack including buffer
+- Eliminating the parking lane entirely, and leaving 10' for bus and car traffic in each direction with 9' left for a two-way cycletrack including buffer

 I'm on the lookout for other options/ideas here.